brendan-ys-wong/CAPSTONE_Startup_investor_recommender/README.md

 - (401,700):  0.71 | 3,547
 - (700,1050): 0.55 | 4,928

-_Based on Eigenvalue and Closeness scores_
-- Top 500
-- Middle 500
-- Bottom 500

 # Potential Risks
 - Unbalanced classes (more multiple financing round companies than not approx 60/40)